What is Book Value?

 The Issue of Intangibles

-The book value’s inescapable flaw is the fact that it doesn’t accurately account for intangible things of value within a company, which includes items such as patents and intellectual property.
-What does it mean for investors?
+Book value’s inescapable flaw is the fact that it doesn’t accurately account for intangible things of value within a company, which includes items such as patents and intellectual property.
+What does this mean for investors?
 It means they need to be wise and observant, taking the type of company and the industry it operates in under consideration.

 For example, consider a value investor who is looking at the stock of a company that designs and sells apps.
 Because it is a technology company, a major portion of the company’s value is rooted in the ideas for, and rights to create, the apps it markets.